 Tips To Avoid Online Shopping Scams

-With Black Friday offers storming in from retailers everywhere, consumers might feel overwhelmed just trying to distinguish the great bargains from the dud deals.
-In all the hustle and bustle of online shopping, it can be easy to overlook one crucial first step: cybersecurity.
+With the explosion of online shopping in recent years, consumers might feel overwhelmed just trying to distinguish the great bargains from the dud deals.
+In all the hustle and bustle, it can be easy to overlook one crucial first step: cybersecurity.

-Digital fraud has been on the rise in 2020, partly driven by the COVID-19 pandemic, which has made the internet become an even hotter, more crowded spot than it was before.
-In the first half of the year there were 1.1 billion fraud attacks — twice as many than occurred in the six months prior.
+Digital fraud has been on the rise, partly driven by the COVID-19 pandemic, which made the internet become an even hotter, more crowded spot than it was before.
+In the first half of 2020 there were 1.1 billion fraud attacks — twice as many than occurred in the six months prior.
 Hackers have stolen stimulus checks, unemployment benefits and tricked people into making donations to fake charities.
 In total, Americans have already lost $145 million to fraud related to the pandemic, according to the Federal Trade Commission.

 With e-commerce surging as social distancing measures and partial lockdowns continue, cybercriminals are ready to pounce on easy targets.
 To help avoid falling prey to bad actors, Howard Dvorkin, chairman of Debt.com, recommends that consumers take the following measures while shopping online: